 - Recommended degree type to obtain one of the listed jobs.

 - Number of new jobs needed nationally in the near future (5–10 years) as provided by the U.S. Bureau of Labor Statistics, Employment Projections, Table 1.7 Occupational projections and worker characteristics.

-- Graph of common program costs, with total costs rounded to the nearest $1,000, for the desired degree and a comparative return of earnings over a 14-year period after graduating high school for the college degree-earner versus a high school graduate.
+- Graph of common program costs, with total costs rounded to the nearest $1,000, for the desired degree and a return on investment (ROI) of additional net income (with program costs subtracted) earned over the 14-year period after high school graduation by a college graduate when compared to a high school graduate who did not attend college.
+A negative ROI indicates that total earnings over the 14-year period, net the cost of college, are less than those of a high school graduate in the same field who did not attend college.
 The displayed scenarios are based on the degree type chosen by the user:

 - Reality check that less than half of the people who graduate with a specific major have jobs associated with that major.
 The proportion of jobs listed as being associated with the given major is computed using data from the most recent American Community Survey 5-year Public Use Microdata Sample (PUMS) from the U.S. Census Bureau and career path data from the University of Tennessee's "What Can I Do with This Major?" website.

 - The top three majors associated with the career, the proportion of college graduates with that major working in the job, and the percent of graduates with that major working in a job related to their major.
 This information is computed using data from the most recent American Community Survey 5-year PUMS data from the U.S. Census Bureau

 - A link to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook entry about the chosen career.

 - Related areas of interest.
 Each of these returns another set of results.

 This section provides additional actions students can take to improve their chances at obtaining the job they want.

 The Top 10 Actions to Land a Job allows users to set specific goals.